kubernetes/community/sig-architecture/api-review-process.md

 As aspiring reviewers gain proficiency, they may pair with an approver on time-sensitive reviews to better understand the process with less impact on the review duration.

-Aspiring reviewers should reach out the the moderator on slack.
+Aspiring reviewers should reach out the moderator on slack.
 The moderator will add them to the list of aspiring reviewers and assign training reviews as they become available.

 ## Aspirations for future iterations of this process